Lovishjindal07/Lovishjindal07/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - .
+# delata-demo
+This is a Demo for Git &amp; Github class.

+# Teacher
+Shradha Khapra

+# Student
+Lovish Jindal

 <!---
 Lovishjindal07/Lovishjindal07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.